-Old Arizona advertising might include stoneware jugs or crocks, souvenir plates, calendars, tokens, thermometers, porcelain signs, ice tongs, or just about anything else that displays a merchant and the location.
-I buy single items or whole collections.
+Old Arizona antique advertising might include stoneware jugs or crocks, souvenir plates, calendars, tokens, thermometers, porcelain signs, ice tongs, or just about anything else that displays a merchant and the location.
+I buy single antiques or whole collections.

-I am always interested in any embossed territory bottle including Oklahoma Territory (O.T.), Indian Territory (I.T.), or any other Territory bottle including Montana, Dakota, Washington, Arizona, Utah, Wyoming, etc...
+I am always interested in any embossed territory antique bottles including Oklahoma Territory (O.T.), Indian Territory (I.T.), or any other Territory bottle including Montana, Dakota, Washington, Arizona, Utah, Wyoming, etc...

-Known as the Jolly Mountaineer, Old Man in a Hat, Fat Man, WC Fields and several other names, this decanter has a long history.
+Known as the Jolly Mountaineer, Old Man in a Hat, Fat Man, WC Fields and several other names, this antique decanter has a long history.
 What is known is that Tiara reproduced these decanters from about 1968 to 1984 in various colors.
 They acquired the mold from Indiana Glass who produced this decanter and a set of tumblers in the 1920's (green coloration).
 Prior to that the mold can be attributed to P. Garnier Enghien a French liqueur bottler around 1900 (clear glass with a threaded ground top).
-I'm looking for these guys in Ruby Red, Amberina, Black Glass, Milk Glass, Clear, or oddball colorations.
-A pontil base and/or threaded top is desirable.
+I'm looking for these decanters in Ruby Red, Amberina, Black Glass, Milk Glass, Clear, or any oddball coloration.
+A pontil base and/or threaded top are desirable.

 I am always interested in any antique embossed Arizona pharmacy drug bottles.
 Small town bottles from Bisbee, Douglas, Flagstaff, Prescott, Tempe, Mesa, Globe, Miami, Yuma, and Nogales would be desirable.